 Prediction and Uncertainty

 The Danish Quantum Physicist and Nobel Prize Winner Niels Bohr said, “Prediction is very difficult, especially if it is about the future”.
 No doubt there is some quantum humor in this quotation and his basic point holds true for healthcare marketing.
 In fact, marketers should not consider themselves in the prediction business where they consider there is one possible future for a market that they must prepare for.
 They are in the managing uncertainty business.
 There is always uncertainty when thinking about the future, and different levels of uncertainty when considering different aspects of the future.
-The role of the marketer is to reduce the uncertainty to acceptable levels or to consider different futures when uncertainty is high (scenario planning), and to plan for how the market will evolve based on changes that are highly likely to happen and to have plans in place (contingencies) for those things that are less likely and potentially important to the evolution of the market.
+The role of the marketer is to reduce the uncertainty to acceptable levels or to consider different futures when uncertainty is high (scenario planning), and to plan for how competitors and the market will evolve based on changes that are highly likely to happen and to have plans in place (contingencies) for those things that are less likely and potentially important to the evolution of the market.

 Considering the need to review all aspects of how a market might evolve to assess uncertainty about the future is clearly best done with involvement from multiple functions in an organisation.
 It is not the realm solely of the marketing function and must involve other key stakeholders that interact with the market such as regulatory, market access, clinical, medical affairs, and others depending on how the organisation is structured.
 This premise is often where the idea of a workshop, often rightly comes from.